Buying real estate in Berlin?

 What property types resell fastest in Berlin in 2026?

-The typical time on market to sell a property in Berlin currently averages around 3 to 4 months for well-priced units, though desirable apartments in central locations can sell within 2 to 4 weeks, while overpriced or problematic properties may sit for 6 months or longer.
+The typical time to sell a property in Berlin in 2026 ranges from about 2 to 4 months for well-priced apartments in desirable areas, though overpriced listings or properties in less popular outer districts can sit on the market for 6 months or longer.

 If you're interested, we cover all the best exit strategies in our real estate pack about Berlin.